 3. Clogged Toilets

 A clogged toilet, which is perhaps the most common issue of all, can be frustrating and inconvenient.
 After being flushed, excess waste, toilet paper, or non-flushable items can become lodged in the toilet trap.
 When a significant mass becomes lodged in the toilet trap, the toilet continues to clog because normally flushed material is more likely to catch and clog.
 While some may dismiss it, a toilet that clogs frequently and easily could be a sign of root intrusion.
 However, a clogged toilet will usually unclog itself over time.
 Most toilet clogs are water-soluble, which means they will dissolve in the toilet water over time.
 When the clog has had enough time to break down, the flush pressure can be increased, this should be sufficient to clear the pipes.
+Also be sure to check out caroma toilet seat buffers as well.

 With the proper approach, clogged toilets may be fixed, despite being a frustrating and messy problem in the bathroom.
 Try to remove the obstruction initially with a plunger.
 Make a tight seal with the plunger by placing it over the opening in the toilet bowl’s base.
 To create suction and remove the clog, use abrasive up-and-down strokes.
 If the plunger is ineffective, try using a toilet auger, a flexible tool that may reach deeper into the drain and clear the obstruction.